quyetnn1102/udacity-azure-devops-project2/README.md

 In this project, you will build a Github repository from scratch and create a scaffolding that will assist you in performing both Continuous Integration and Continuous Delivery.
 You'll use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
 Next, you'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 ## Project Plan
-It is very helpful to have a project plan and task tracking so in this project we will use Excel spreadsheet and Trello board for that:
+It is very important to have a project plan and task tracking so in this project we will use Excel spreadsheet and Trello:

 * [Trello Board](https://trello.com/b/iZRpZVWd/udacity-azure-devops-building-ci-cd-pipeline)